matt793/ARPer/README.md

 A coded Nmap scan will run (which will show defalt gateway, and a list of host targets)

-If you know gateway and target: press 'ctrl + C' 2x to skip Nmap scan.
+If you know gateway and target: press `ctrl + C` 2x to skip Nmap scan.
 Wireshark will also open for network scanning.

 First add gateway: will show up, type in your sub gateway ip. then Add target: will show.
 Type in target ip, and the ARPposion attack will start.

 Lastly start a Wireshark scan to watch the network traffic of the targeted ip.

-type ip.addr == <target ip> into Wireshark search to monitor targeted traffic.
+type `ip.addr == <target ip>` into Wireshark search to monitor targeted traffic.